breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 2. **Ask Why?** There is only so much we can say, we need you to raise your concerns in a private way immediately the moment you start double guessing our methods, we do everything for a reason and I'm confident that we are going to be able to explain "the why".

 3. **Humble yourself:** There are lots of smart students that have successfully completed the course following the method, some of them work at Google, Amazon and other big all around the world companies.
 Please be humble enough to try and follow the course as it is.
-And discuss any ways of improvement with us, we are also humble enough to be open to try things that may work.
+You can talk to us if you have any ideas for improvements; we are also humble enough to be open and try something new that might work.

 #### Wall #3: Inactivity 😴